 It can be hard to find good-quality, engaging videos to use in class or for students to watch on their own.
-There are a ton of “Learning English” videos out there on YouTube, but most of them are simply explanations about grammar points or lists of things to know (e.g., “Learn 10 English idioms about food!”).
-It’s hard to find videos that give students real exposure to the English language (i.e., comprehensible input) instead of just talking about the language.
+There are a ton of videos aimed at English learners on YouTube, but most of them are simply explanations about grammar points or lists of words/phrases (“Learn 10 English idioms about food!”).
+It’s hard to find videos that give students real exposure to the English language (i.e., comprehensible input) instead of just telling students facts about the language.

 - Slow down the audio.
 You can do this on any YouTube video by clicking the “Settings” button (it looks like a little wheel) at the bottom of the video and changing the speed.
 I usually change it to .75x.
 I also recently discovered that you can slow down audio in most video applications, too, such as Windows Media Player and VLC Media Player.
 This trick can often help a lot in making videos more comprehensible!

 - Pause frequently to narrate what’s happening in the video.
 This is similar to the idea of MovieTalk, where the audio of the video doesn’t really matter, and the teacher simply narrates what’s going on.
 The teacher provides all the input.
-Depending on the level of your students, you might not need to narrate everything in the video.
-But you could pause the video frequently to summarize important parts.
+Depending on the level of your students, you might not need to narrate everything in the video, but you could still pause the video frequently to summarize important parts.

 Here are some of the websites and YouTube channels I recommend that have videos specifically created for English language learners:

-TED Talks have a large variety of topics, and if you go to the “Browse” section of their site, you can search through the videos based on the topic and length of video.
-All of their videos have subtitles (human-created ones, not just auto-generated, like on YouTube!), and you can change the speed setting on the videos just like you do on YouTube.
+TED Talks have a huge variety of topics, and if you go to the “Browse” section of their site, you can search through the videos based on the topic and length of video.
+All of their videos have subtitles (human-created ones, not just auto-generated!), and you can change the speed setting on the videos just like you do on YouTube.
 Most of the videos also have an “interactive transcript” on the site, so you can click on a particular sentence, and the video will start playing at that exact moment.
 This feature can be helpful during class if you need to go back and re-play a particular segment.
 I’ve recently used the “How the Button Changed Fashion” video and a clip from “The Secret to Living Longer May Be Your Social Life.”
 I also like “What It’s Like to Have Tourette’s–And How Music Gives Me Back Control.”

 This site has short documentaries along with some discussion questions and other teaching ideas to use with each video.
 I recently used “From Aleppo to L.A.” with my students.